anonhostpi/DBPF.js/README.md

+# STATUS: ON HOLD

+Currently, the project is in a pretty good place for forking.
+It supports DBPF v1.0-v2.x and has good documentation for starting work on v3.
+However, due to external time constraints, I can not actively maintain this at the moment.
+I am always willing to offer help to anyone who reaches out to me.

+What work needs to be done:
+- Add parsers for each DBPF entry type.
+I recommend using KaiTai parsers for this as they have a JS transpiler, and they work with yaml.

+What work should be done:
+- Work on implementing Web Workers/Worker Threads.
+This would require a huge refactor, because it would have to change how the buffers are cached.
+The current LFU cache would be inadequate and lacks methods for sharing data efficiently over separate threads.
+  - However, due to the fact that it is designed to work only with fixed memory sizes and chunk counts, it should be easy to refactor it to use a SharedArrayBuffer in place of Map objects, but this would require a decent amount of knowledge on how to store data at the binary level.
+    - I can help with this, if needed and have been working on an idea to efficiently implement a different cache.

 # [DBPF.js](https://anonhostpi.github.io/DBPF.js) a performant dbpf file reader written in TypeScript

 This is a performant library for reading DBPF files in TypeScript/JavaScript.
 Currently, it only parses the header, index and index entries, but a plugin system is planned to allow for reading and handling of the actual data.